 The transitions from winter temperatures to those of summer happen rather quickly, and vice versa.
 Winters in Russia can be particularly harsh even for ESL teachers with winter weather experience; with temperatures averaging around 14°F (-10°C) in the major cities, it is much colder in Northern Russia.
 Summer temperatures in Moscow usually do not reach higher than 86°F (30°C).

 Natural Disasters in Russia

 Although earthquakes, blizzards, and flooding do occur in Russia, they are not as dangerous as many countries around the world.
 Russians have shown heavy resilience through the multiple droughts and famines that have hit the country since its beginning.
 These tend to happen fairly regularly in Russia, with a famine usually occurring every 10 to 13 years, and a major drought typically hitting every five to seven years.

 Overall, natural disasters are not very common in Russia.
 Extremely cold temperatures are the most noticeable weather-related inconvenience for most ESL teachers in Russia, and should be handled with caution.

-One of the great things about being an ESL teacher in another country like Russia are the new holidays particular to that nation.
+One of the great things about being an ESL teacher in a country like Russia is the number of relatively new holidays particular to that nation.
 Many businesses and schools will be closed during official holidays.
-Most Russians work during Russia's unofficial holidays.
+Most Russians work during unofficial holidays.